EGR314Team308/Team308.github.io/index.md

 ### Create three product concept sketches

-Gabriel created the Greenhouse Regulation System in Blender, Roy created the Mars Weather Station in Solidworks and Matt made the Wind Farm Weather Station.
+The combined the best ideas and most significant needs into three different concepts to develop further.
+Gabriel created the Greenhouse Regulation System in Blender, Roy created the Mars Weather Station in Solidworks and Matt created a design for a Wind Farm Weather Station.
 Below are Team 308s product concept sketches.

 #### Greenhouse Regulation System
 The goal of the Greenhouse Regulation System would be to effectively cultivate the ideal environment for growing plants within the greenhouse.
 The current design would feature the ability to track internal and external data and identify what needs to be done to adjust the current environment within the greenhouse.
 This could include opening and closing greenhouse doors, dispersing water, etc. Solar panels would be placed directly above to help with power consumption, and a screen would be placed on the front to monitor data.